 How can the birdhouse be weatherproofed to ensure durability and longevity?

-Weatherproofing your birdhouse is key for its long life.
+Weatherproofing your birdhouse is key to its long life.
 Use strong materials and add features that keep out the weather.
 This ensures the birdhouse stays safe and secure for birds.

 What maintenance and monitoring guidelines should be followed?